sifuna2002/tastybytes/README.md

 Welcome to the TastyBytes repository!
 This project is built using Next.js.

+## Live Preview

+You can view the live preview of the project [here](https://tastybytes.vercel.app/).

 ## Getting Started

 Follow the instructions below to get a copy of this project on your local machine for development and testing purposes.